 4. Reduced School Performance

-Exercise is shown to boost brain power and improve academic results.
-Moderate activity has been seen to increase brain function, cognition and academic performance in children.
-Exercise boosts the blood flow to the brain which assists kids with everything, from concentration and alertness to problem solving.
+Exercise boosts brain power and improves academic results.
+Also, research proves that moderate activity increases brain function, cognition and academic performance in children.
+Moreover, exercise boosts the blood flow to the brain which assists kids with everything, from concentration and alertness to problem solving.
 Lack of physical activity means that your children may miss out on these benefits, and not reach their full academic potential at school.

 5. Increase Risk Of Disease